avantoss/vaultR/README.md

 # vaultR
-Simple accessors for Hashicorp's vault in R
+Simple accessors for Hashicorp's vault in R.